- A hard, level unloading surface suitable for a pallet jack

 Clean and wash down the panels using your Care and Maintenance Guide.

 It is highly recommended to purchase factory applied EnduroShield coating when using custom glass panels on your project.
 Custom glass shapes often have areas which are difficult or impossible to clean properly so EnduroShield will keep those area looking new and clear for many years and comes with a 10-year warranty.
-Refer to the TGD EnduroShield website and/or our Care and Maintenance Guide.
+Refer to the TGD EnduroShield blogs and articles on our website and/or our Care and Maintenance Guide.

 Creating glass templates is important for non-standard glass panels such as custom glass panels.
 These one-off panels are customized and suited for your specific project and can be easily installed with help from our friendly & helpful TGD team.
 Using glass templates and guides allows you to fit the specific needs of your project so that you get the right fit, the first time.
 When glass panels have been manufactured and delivered, they can be fitted and then treated with EnduroShield coating to prolong the appearance of your glass panels and to reduce your glass cleaning time by 90%.